litascripts/covid19-tableau-dashboard/README.md

 # 📊 COVID-19 Dashboard Project

 ## 📁 Project Overview
-This project presents a comprehensive **COVID-19 Dashboard** using global and Indonesian data, focused on visualizing key metrics such as new cases and total deaths.
-The project is designed for insights on pandemic trends and vaccine rollout across regions, especially Indonesia.
+This project presents a comprehensive **COVID-19 Dashboard** using global data, focused on visualizing key metrics such as new cases and total deaths.
+The project is designed for insights on pandemic trends rollout across regions.

 ---